-Trucks used to transport CCR are filled at or under capacity to reduce the potential for material spillage.
+Trucks used to transport ash and gypsum are filled at or under capacity to reduce the potential for material spillage.

-Trucks used to transport CCR off site are covered and the material is conditioned to an appropriate moisture content to reduce the potential for fugitive dust.
+Trucks used to transport PAC ash to the CCR Landfill Cell are covered and the ash is conditioned to an appropriate moisture content to reduce the potential for fugitive dust.